Nexusoft/LLL-TAO/docs/how-to-api.md

 ## Finance API

-The Finance API provides methods for sending and receiving NXS coins (tokens) between users / accounts, creating accounts, and managing staking.
+The Finance API provides methods for sending and receiving NXS coins or other tokens between users / accounts, creating accounts, and managing staking.

 The Finance API can be found in the following repo path: